VikramRangarajan/vikramrangarajan.github.io/docs/source/index.rst

 About Me
 =========

-I am a Computer Science PhD student at Purdue University advised by Professor Rajiv Khanna with a focus on AI/ML and optimization problems.
+I am a Computer Science PhD student at Purdue University advised by Professor Rajiv Khanna with a focus on AI/ML, optimization problems, and model compression.

 I was an undergraduate student at the University of Maryland at College Park (graduated May 2025) where I majored in computer science on the machine learning track with a minor in statistics.